 Last month I purchased Bonsoul Witch Hazel Toner.
 I just thought toners were a thing of the past and with all these advanced facewashes we have, a complete unnecessity.

 CTM is the basic step in every skincare routine.
-I have read about it a thousand times yet never followed through.
+I have read about it thousand times yet never followed through.

 After various futile attempts at controlling oiliness, I thought maybe this step is what’s missing from my routine.
-I went ahead and purchased Bonsoul Witch Hazel Distillate.
+So I went ahead and purchased Bonsoul Witch Hazel Distillate.

 It removes excess oil (sebum) and helps in controlling oil production.
-It is widely used as a toner and comes with other benefits such as pores tightening and reducing skin blemishes.
+Witch hazel is widely used as a toner and comes with other benefits such as pores tightening and reducing skin blemishes.

 It soothes & calms wound itching, irritation & discomfort.
 Bonsoul Witch Hazel Distillate (hydrosol) is derived from steam distillation of twigs from organically grown witch hazel plant.

-Rs 300 for 100 ml, Rs.
+Price: Rs 300 for 100 ml, Rs.
 525 for 200ml.
 Buy here

 Shelf life: 3 years

-About the product:
+About the Product:

 It comes in a transparent plastic spray bottle with a protective cap.
 The packaging is sturdy and leak-proof.
-The toner is clear liquid and looks just like water.
+The toner is a clear liquid and looks just like water.